First published in September 2019, updated in September 2021.

-The History of Heritage Day
+The History of Heritage Day in South Africa

 The 24th of September marks ‘Shaka Day’ or ‘Shaka’s Day’, a day which commemorates the legendary King Shaka Zulu.
 Shaka Zulu played an important role in uniting different Zulu clans into one cohesive Zulu nation in Kwa-Zulu Natal.
-Each year, thousands of people gather at King Shaka’s grave to pay tribute to his and to honour his memory.
+Each year, thousands of people gather at King Shaka’s grave to pay tribute to him and to honour his memory.

 To learn more about the history, life and legend of King Shaka Zulu, the Anglo Zulu war and Zulu culture, book either the: